Current share price

 Use our product finder tool to compare and select the product that's right for your project.

 Explore our website, tailored for 92 countries/territories and 21 languages.

 The airport’s new Midfield Terminal has been described as the “crown jewel” of the public infrastructure projects undertaken to diversify the emirate’s economy away from oil into areas like tourism.
 It’s a fitting description for this architectural gem set on a desert plateau, its illuminated interior visible from 10 miles away.

 Due to open in 2019, the Midfield Terminal is expected to increase the airport’s capacity to 30 million passengers a year, up from the current 20 million.
 The number could eventually reach 60 million or more.

-In 2013, Otis won the contract to supply the state-of-the-art systems needed to move millions of people a year through the new terminal: 161 elevators, 122 escalators and 58 moving walkways.
+In 2013, Otis won the contract to supply the state-of-the-art systems needed to move millions of people a year through the new terminal: 161 lifts, 122 escalators and 58 moving walkways.
 One of our sister companies, UTC Climate, Controls & Security, is supplying the heating and cooling equipment.

 Passengers can avoid the usual time crunch by checking in up to 24 hours before their flight at City Terminal in downtown Abu Dhabi, located about 25 miles from the airport.
 The facility includes baggage drop-off, a lounge and transportation services.
 Once that’s taken care of, travelers can arrive at the airport just an hour before their flight departs.